vinaykumar-kayyur/sonic-buildimage/README.md

   - docker-base.gz: base docker image where other docker images are built from, only used in build process (gzip tar archive)
   - docker-database.gz: docker image for in-memory key-value store, used as inter-process communication (gzip tar archive)
   - docker-fpm.gz: docker image for quagga with fpm module enabled (gzip tar archive)
-  - docker-orchagent-brcm.gz: docker image for SWitch State Service (SWSS) on Broadcom platform (gzip tar archive)
-  - docker-orchagent-cavm.gz: docker image for SWitch State Service (SWSS) on Cavium platform (gzip tar archive)
-  - docker-orchagent-mlnx.gz: docker image for SWitch State Service (SWSS) on Mellanox platform (gzip tar archive)
-  - docker-orchagent-nephos.gz: docker image for SWitch State Service (SWSS) on Nephos platform (gzip tar archive)
+  - docker-orchagent.gz: docker image for SWitch State Service (SWSS) (gzip tar archive)
   - docker-syncd-brcm.gz: docker image for the daemon to sync database and Broadcom switch ASIC (gzip tar archive)
   - docker-syncd-cavm.gz: docker image for the daemon to sync database and Cavium switch ASIC (gzip tar archive)
   - docker-syncd-mlnx.gz: docker image for the daemon to sync database and Mellanox switch ASIC (gzip tar archive)